paulscherrerinstitute/ecmccfg/hugo/content/manual/introduction.md

 * **adding and configure** while adding
 * **applying** a configuration to the previously added slaves

+In addition to these ecmccfg scripts also the ecmccomp repo that contains a component library can be used.
+Settings are then applied with the ecmccomp/applyComponent.cmd, see below examples.

 ##### examples
 The `addSlave` is used for simple slaves, a default configuration is automatically applied.
 In addition default PVs will created for the basic slave features, i.e. status.